manolismyl/julia-exercism/README.md

 # julia-exercism
-My solutions to the Hulia Exercism track exercises
+My solutions to the Julia Exercism track exercises